What Is Fleet Insurance & How Does It Work?

-Fleet insurance is a single policy that covers multiple commercial vehicles under one plan, making it easier for trucking businesses to manage coverage for two or 200 trucks.
+Fleet insurance is a single policy that covers multiple commercial vehicles under one plan, making it easier for trucking businesses to manage coverage.
 Instead of insuring each vehicle separately, fleet insurance groups them together so premiums, claims, and updates are handled in one place.
-It typically includes liability, physical damage, and other protections your trucks need on the road, and it’s designed to simplify oversight while keeping your operation compliant.
+It typically includes liability, physical damage, and other protections your trucks need on the road.

 Key Takeaways

-- Fleet insurance typically includes liability, physical damage, and other protections your trucks need on the road, and it’s designed to simplify oversight while keeping your operation compliant.
+• Fleet insurance is designed to simplify oversight while keeping your operation compliant.

-- Fleet insurance allows you to manage all vehicles under one policy, reduces administrative work, streamlines renewals and claims, and often provides more competitive pricing compared to insuring each vehicle separately.
+• Fleet insurance reduces administrative work, streamlines renewals and claims, and often provides more competitive pricing compared to insuring each vehicle separately.

 Why You Can Trust FreightWaves Checkpoint

 Fleet insurance allows businesses to insure multiple vehicles under one policy instead of managing separate policies for each truck, van, or service vehicle.
-Any company with two or more commercial vehicles can typically qualify, and the policy covers every vehicle listed—along with the drivers authorized to operate them.
+Some insurers can cover multiple commercial vehicles under one policy starting with as few as two vehicles, while others reserve dedicated fleet programs for larger operations.

 Instead of tracking different renewal dates, premiums, deductibles, and coverage types, fleet insurance consolidates everything into a single plan.
 This makes administration easier and helps ensure that all vehicles stay properly insured, even as your business grows or vehicles rotate in and out of service.

 Premiums are based on the fleet’s overall risk profile, including the number and type of vehicles, driver records, routes, mileage, and past claims.
-Because insurers evaluate the fleet as a whole rather than individual vehicles, businesses often pay less per vehicle than they would with separate policies.
+Because insurers evaluate the account at the fleet level, businesses may enjoy lower administrative costs and may qualify for better per-vehicle pricing than they would with separate policies.

 Who Benefits Most From Fleet Insurance?

-- Delivery & courier services that manage daily multi-vehicle routes
+• Delivery and courier services that manage daily multi-vehicle routes

-- Businesses that want a single renewal date & simplified policy management
+• Businesses that want a single renewal date and simplified policy management

 What Does Fleet Insurance Cover?

-- Property damage: Pays for damage your vehicles cause to someone else’s property, such as fences, mailboxes, signs, or buildings.
-It does not cover damage others cause to your vehicles or property.
+• Property damage liability: Pays for damage your vehicles cause to someone else’s property, such as another vehicle, building, fence, or sign.

-- Combined single limit (CSL): Combines your bodily injury and property damage limits into one total limit.
-This simplifies your policy and can make claims handling more straightforward.
+• Combined single limit (CSL): Combines bodily injury and property damage liability into one total limit instead of splitting them into separate categories.

 How Much Does Fleet Insurance Cost?